hashicorp/consul/website/source/docs/upgrade-specific.html.markdown

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Consul 0.7

+Consul version 0.7 adds a feature which allows prepared queries to store a ["Near" parameter](/docs/agent/http/query.html#near) in the query definition itself.
+This feature enables using the distance sorting features of prepared queries without explicitly providing the node to sort near in requests, but requires the agent servicing a request to send additional information about itself to the Consul servers when executing the prepared query.
+Agents prior to 0.7.0 do not send this information, which means they are unable to properly execute prepared queries configured with a `Near` parameter.
+Similarly, any server nodes prior to version 0.7.0 are unable to store the `Near` parameter, making them unable to properly serve requests for prepared queries using the feature.
+It is recommended that all agents be running version 0.7.0 prior to using this feature.

 ## Consul 0.6.4

 Consul 0.6.4 made some substantial changes to how ACLs work with prepared